Competencies, Topics Covered, and Learning Objectives

-We are pleased to announce the 10x10 course in partnership with the University of Alabama at Birmingham (UAB) which will start on August 22, 2017 with an optional in-person session taking place at the 2017 AMIA Annual Symposium in Washington, DC, November 4-8, 2017.
-The in-person session date is Sunday, November 5th.
+We are pleased to announce the 10x10 course in partnership with the University of Alabama at Birmingham (UAB) which will start on March 14, 2018 with an optional in-person session taking place at the 2018 AMIA Annual Symposium in San Francisco, CA, November 3-7, 2018.
+The in-person session date is still to be determined.

 One of the goals for the in-person session at the end of the 10x10 course is to provide a means for students to meet other 10x10 participants in a relaxed setting.
 Course faculty will be available to discuss the course as well as provide advice on other informatics career opportunities and courses.

-A second goal is provide an opportunity for students to supplement what they have learned in the course with attendance at tutorials at the AMIA 2017 Annual Symposium.
-Registered students will receive registrations to two tutorials of their choosing during the AMIA 2017 Annual Symposium.
-Selection of tutorials will be done in consultation with the instructor and will be based on individual student needs.
+A second goal is provide an opportunity for students to supplement what they have learned in the course with attendance at workshops at the AMIA 2018 Annual Symposium.
+Registered students will receive registrations to two workshops of their choosing during the AMIA 2018 Annual Symposium.
+Selection of workshops will be done in consultation with the instructor and will be based on individual student needs.
 Students will receive course credit and a certificate of completion for completing all course requirements.
-Attendance at the tutorials and in-person session is an added benefit of registration in this course, but is NOT mandatory.
+Attendance at the workshops and in-person session is an added benefit of registration in this course, but is NOT mandatory.

 |Unit||Topic||Date Materials Posted|

-The virtual course portion will run from August to November 2017.
+The virtual course portion will run from March to June 2018.
 The class will be based primarily on participating in collaborative discussions, focused team projects, and debates on key issues in health informatics.
-An in-person presentation of a group project will occur at the AMIA 2017 Annual Symposium.
+An optional in-person presentation of a group project will occur at the AMIA 2018 Annual Symposium.
 A total of up to 48 continuing education credits are available for this offering.
 42 continuing education credits are available for the full virtual portion of the course, and an additional 6 credits are available if a registrant attends the in-person session at the culmination of the course.